Kansas legislators advance bill to restore teacher tenure - WIBW News Now!

 A bipartisan group of Kansas lawmakers is pushing to restore job protections for public school teachers that conservative legislators previously stripped from them.

-The House gave first-round approval Wednesday to a bill that would guarantee tenure for thousands of teacher statewide.
+The House gave first-round approval Wednesday to a bill that would guarantee tenure for thousands of teachers statewide.
 The 72-48 vote advances the measure to another, final vote Thursday.